Sparen/RandomSpellcardGenerator/README.md

 ## Random Spellcard Name Generator ##
-This is a little project of mine that will generate spellcard names.
-Although it's mainly for fun, I may expand it/contort it.
+This is a program that will generate spellcard names based on existing ones.

-Note that the 'sign' portion of the spell name is random - 'Dream Sign' has the same likelihood of appearing that 'Light Spirit' has.

 To compile: